H-1B visa approvals face massive drop — Top 7 Indian companies got only 4,573 nods in FY25; why it matters | Company Business News

 The analysis found that Indian companies fared much better than the India-based companies in terms of H-1B visa approvals.

-Amazon got the most H-1B visa approvals for initial employment approved in FY25 at 4,644.
+Amazon got the most H-1B visa approvals for initial employment in FY25 at 4,644.

-Meta Platforms came second, with the number of H-1B visa petitions standing at 1,555 in the last financial year.
+Meta Platforms came second, with 1,555 H-1B visa approvals in the last financial year.
 Microsoft had 1,394 H-1B visa petitions approved, followed by Google at 1,050.

 According to Stuart Anderson, the executive director of NFAP, these numbers show that Indian-based companies are now shifting towards delivering IT services to the US market using fewer H-1B visas.